netgroup-polito/verigraph/README.rst

    neo4jDeploymentFolder field of Neo4jLibrary class in
    it.polito.neo4j.manager;

--  The ant task "init" downloads the com.mirosoft.z3 library, if you want to change the version of the library, modify the url in the task with the right version.
+-  The ant task "init" downloads the com.mirosoft.z3 library.
+For Verigraph to work correctly, the version downloaded must be the right one for the specific operating system used.
+If you want to change the version of the library, modify the url in the task with the right version (lines 83, 86 and 92 of the build.xml file).
 Note that the versions earlier than 4.5 cannot work properly.

+-  For the application to work properly, you must have the Z3 native library and include it to the Java Library Path.
+The most convenient way to do this is add the path that the library to the dynamic linking library path.:

+   -  In Linux is LD_LIBRARY_PATH
+   -  In MacOS is DYLD_LIBRARY_PATH
+   -  In Windows is PATH

+-  In the latest version of Maven there is the possibility that the downloaded files are incompatible with the Java Version of the project (1.8).
+In this case you have to modify the file ``hk2-parent-2.4.0-b31.pom`` under your local Maven repository (e.g.
+   ‘C::raw-latex:`\Users`:raw-latex:`\Standard`.m2:raw-latex:`\repository`’)
+   and in the path ``\org\glassfish\hk2\hk2-parent\2.4.0-b31`` find the file and modify at line 1098 (in section ``profile``) the ``jdk`` version to ``[1.8,)`` .

+-  The version that is supported by the downloaded files from Maven Dependencies is incompatible with jdk of the project.
+So modify the file ``gson-2.3.pom`` in Maven repository, under ``com\google\code\gson\gson\2.3`` directory, in particular line 91, from ``[1.8,`` to ``[1.8,)``.

 In order to run the automatic testing script test.py, you need the following dependencies installed on your python distribution: -